Skip to main content

 • Homemade insecticide.
 To create the ultimate insecticide that will repel and kill a variety of pests, you should mix together all of the key ingredients.
 These ingredients include cayenne pepper, onion, garlic, liquid soap, and water.

 • Plant buddy system.
 Many pests love one plant type but despise another.
 This can work to your benefit.
 Plant attractive plants next to unattractive plants as a natural pest repellent.Some organic pest killers and deterrents can be homemade, while others can be store-bought.
-It is important to utilize ones that are targeted for your specific needs and pests.
+It is important to use ones that are targeted for your specific needs and pests.

 Which plants deter bugs?